 - the impact of terrorist acts, hostilities, natural disasters (including extreme weather) and pandemic viruses;

-- a disruption or failure of the Company's or its vendors' network and information systems or other technology on which the Company's businesses rely;
+- a disruption or failure of the Company's or its vendors' network and information systems or other technology relied on by the Company;

 - the effect of union or labor disputes or player lockouts affecting the professional sports leagues whose programming is shown on the Company's networks;

 - changes in tax, federal communication and other laws and regulations;

 - currency exchange restrictions and currency devaluation risks in some foreign countries, including, but not limited to, Venezuela;

 - changes in foreign exchange rates; and